 In Play: Although politically independent, the US finds itself more and more economically dependent on the rest of the world: "As fossil fuel consumption continues to increase, the US needs to find alternative ways back to the energy independence it once enjoyed."
 While nations and other political entities often strive for independence, so do individuals: "Well, son, while I like your poetry, I doubt it will lead you to financial independence."

-Word History: Independent is composed of in- "un-, not" + dependent.
+Word History: Today's Good Word is composed of in- "un-, not" + dependent.
 Dependent is the thinly disguised present participle, depend-en(t)s, of the Latin verb dependere "to hang from, depend".
 This verb is made up of the prefix de- "from" + pendere "to hang".
-The root pend- in this word is a variant of the root in the Latin adverb pondo "by weight" from which we snitched English pound.
-Pondere "to weigh, ponder", the Latin verb from this noun, is also the source of English ponder, in case you haven't already guessed.
-Today is a wonderful day, by the way, to ponder all the benefits of the independence and freedoms we enjoy every day.
+The root pend- of this word came from PIE (s)pen-/(s)pon- "to pull, stretch", source also of Latin pondere "to weigh, ponder", which English revised as ponder "to weigh" (an idea).
+We see it in Geek ponos "toil", Armenian henum "I weave", Lithuanian spendžiu, spęsti "set traps", German spannen "to stretch; tension", English span "a stretch", Serbian peta "heel", and Russian pyatka "heel" (from pent(k)a).
+Today is a wonderful day to ponder all the benefits of the independence and freedoms we enjoy every day.